 How to Scrap a CRT Monitor for Metals

 Scrapping a CRT monitor is almost the same as scrapping a television.
 Nonfunctional and old CRT monitors contain various valuable metals like aluminum and copper.
 You can expect to profit from scrapping nonfunctional CRT monitors, especially if you have a bulk number that you can systematically process to recover those metals.
-In this article, I am going to show step by step how to scrap a CRT monitor for metals.

 A hammer, a bolt cutter, a long screwdriver to reach the deep screws, a power drill, some big pliers and side cutters.
 You may also benefit from having a pickup truck or trailer if you plan to be a serious scrap metal collector.